 The Banqiao Reservoir Dam is situated on the River Ru in Henan province, China.
 In 1975, Banqiao Reservoir was among the 62 dams in Zhumadian city that were destroyed during Typhoon Nina.

 According to People’s Daily, the dam was designed to survive over 300 mm of rainfall per day, but the Typhoon caused the rainfall almost twice as much that the dam could handle.
-In August 1975, the breakdown of this dam lead to the China half flooded.
+In August 1975, the breakdown of this dam led to the China half-flooded.

-More than 1,60,000 people were killed and millions of people were stuck under water for days fighting for their survival.
-According to the reports, the approximate property loss was over US $500 million.
+More than 1,60,000 people were killed, and millions of people were stuck underwater for days fighting for their survival.
+According to the reports, the approximate property loss was over the US $500 million.